ysyk2021/the-art-of-effective-meetings-how-to-run-successful-and-productive-meetings-at-work/src/chapter-9-4.md

-Chapter 9: Overcoming Barriers to Effective Meetings: Handling Difficult Conversations with Confidence
+Handling Difficult Conversations with Confidence
 ======================================================================================================

 Handling difficult conversations during meetings can be a challenge for many individuals and can hinder effective meeting outcomes.
 In this chapter, we will explore strategies for handling difficult conversations with confidence in order to promote successful meetings.